Introduction to Difficult Conversations

 These are normal reactions, but they’re avoidable.
 With the right mindset and approach, you can manage difficult conversations in a way that preserves trust, clarity, and respect.

+Difficult conversations are unavoidable, but they don’t have to be damaging.
 Handled well, difficult conversations become turning points: moments that deepen trust, inspire confidence, and strengthen relationships.

 Module 1